Install latest release from CRAN:

 Programmatic use

 to common R-objects.
-This can be useful for further programmatic use of the function output.
-The following methods are currently available: as.data.frame()
+This can be useful for further programmatic use of the returned output:

 chk <- checkglobals::checkglobals(pkg = "../checkglobals")